 Liz Fraser is one of the UK's best-known writers and broadcasters on all aspects of modern family life,

-a social commentator, public speaker, brand and media consultant, and creator of the mental health-blitzing platform Headcase.
+a social commentator, event host, copyeditor, and creator of the mental health blitzing platform Headcase.

-Liz appears almost daily on national television and radio, and has written features for The Sunday Times, The Guardian, The Times, The Telegraph, Red, Grazia, Glamour, The Daily Mail, Mother and Baby, Marie Claire, Junior, Woman, Runner's World, Woman, and many others.
+Liz has been a presenter, host and guest on national television and radio for over 20 years, has written three internationally best-selling books about family life, and 100s of features and columns for The Sunday Times, The Guardian, The Times, The Telegraph, Red, Grazia, Glamour, The Daily Mail, Mother and Baby, Marie Claire, Junior, Woman, Runner's World, Woman, and many others.

 Liz has a huge interest in mental health, and created Headcase to completely rebrand and demystify the mental health issues faced by millions of normal people every day.

 A keen traveller with a multi-cultural up-bringing, and now based in both Venice and the UK, Liz speaks fluent French and German, and is becoming adept at hand-waving through Italian.